Principles of Excellence

 Step 1: Application for Veterans Education Benefits

 Veterans must apply and be approved for education benefits through the Department of Veterans Affairs (DVA).
 Applications are designed to obtain data necessary to determine eligibility for educational assistance benefits for particular educational objectives.
 The application and required forms vary according to the type of benefits and to the circumstances.
-For more information, visit the Veterans Benefits Administration website (gibill.va.gov), or call 1-888-442-4551.
+For more information, visit the Veterans Benefits Administration website (gibill.va.gov), or contact the Education Call Center at 888-442-4551.

 Step 2: Certificate of Eligibility